jvitormelo/react-dashboard/README.md

 ## WIP:

-- Add Work Order Priority
-- Edit Work Order
-- Complete Work Order task
 - User page
-- Tree view
 - Add Sort and Filter to all Tables
+- Tests
+- Tree view > Some question > add Link to All entities?
+Show the popover or no?
 - Tablet + Mobile
-- Tests
 - Fix all Todos